 ♥ We haven’t done this yet but a few friends have organised sleepovers / camping for their kids in their living room.
 I’m guessing it can go one way or the other, but at least they don’t have to go far if they can’t get to sleep!

 ♥ If you can get your hands on some flour, here’s a recipe for salt dough which everyone seems to be talking about at the moment.
+It’s definitely one of the best sensory activities for kids!
 Make necklaces with it (shape the salt dough into beads before cooking it and then paint them before threading them through) or make a salt dough hand or foot print!
 Salt dough!

 ♥ We recently purchased these Grow Me Be Happy sunflower kits which are £3.99 each and they are growing so so well.
 We love seeing how they have changed each morning when we come downstairs and although we are growing them in the house at the moment, we will move them to the garden over the coming weeks.